 Voilà, Installment One.

-Most of these I will donate, but a few will find a permanent home in our library and when they do I’ll link to them in my shop.
-So, no, I can’t always read or review what you send me, but I can let people know about your work.
+Most of these I will donate, but a few will find a permanent home in our library.
+And so, my apologies.
+I can’t always read or review what you send me, but I can let people know about your work.